aergistal/il2/planes/typhoonmkib.md

 - The aircraft has a fuel gauge which shows remaining fuel in fuel tanks depending on switch position.
 In game the fuel indicator switch changes by pressing (RShift+I).
 - The aircraft has pitch and yaw flight-control trimmers.
 - Landing flaps have hydraulic actuators and can be extended to any angle up to 80°.
 The speed with the extended flaps is limited to 160 mph.
-- The airplane tail wheel rotates freely and does not have a lock.
+- The airplane tailwheel rotates freely and does not have a lock.
 - The pneumatic brakes are differential: moving the pedals with brakes pressed results in releasing the brake opposite to the pressed pedal.
 - The landing gear indicator lamp lights up if the throttle is set to low (less than 1/3) position with the landing gear retracted.
 - It is impossible to open the canopy at high speeds because of the ram air, but there is an emergency jettison handle for bailing out.
 - The aircraft is equipped with bottom formation lights.
 - The range-finding gunsight reticle can be adjusted for a given target base and range.To make it easier to aim missiles it is possible to shift the target line up to 5 degrees downward (key combinations Right Shift + Semicolon / Right Shift + Period by default).

+Basic data and recommended positions of the aircraft controls:
+1. Starting the engine:
+	- recommended position of the mixture control lever: Start
+	- recommended position of the radiator control handle: close
+	- recommended position of the prop pitch control handle: 100%
+	- recommended position of the throttle lever: 10%

+2. Recommended mixture control lever positions for various flight modes: Normal (auto mixture control)

+3. Recommended positions of the radiator control handle for various flight modes:
+	- takeoff: open
+	- climb: open
+	- cruise flight: close
+	- combat: open

+4. Approximate fuel consumption at 2000 m altitude:
+	- Cruise engine mode: 7.7 l/min
+	- Combat engine mode: 12.3 l/min

 ## Modifications